 The glossary lists more than 7,400 Japanese terms that are used in the three books, and it provides definitions and memory aids for nearly every term.
 The memory aids are of two types: explanations which describe how the terms are derived from other known Japanese words, or when such explanations aren’t possible, mnemonics to help you to remember the terms’ definitions and pronunciations.
 The glossary also identifies more than 8,000 synonyms (or at least “related terms”), which make it possible for you to compare similar words side by side.

 This 330-page book is available from Amazon.com and can be ordered from bookstores as well.
-A Kindle version for use on electronic devices is also available.
+A Kindle version for use on handheld electronic devices and a PDF version for use on laptop or desktop computers are also available.

 This glossary cannot replace a good Japanese dictionary, nor is it intended to do so, but it includes thousands of explanations, mnemonics and synonyms that you won’t find in a standard dictionary, and it focuses precisely on the terms that you will encounter in the three Learn to Read in Japanese books.
 We think that it will help to make your Japanese study easier and more interesting.